fogoplayer/space-bridge/docs/signature.md

 #### Parameters
-`func` - the user-defined function to be wrapped in SpaceBridge logic
+`func` - the user-defined function to be wrapped in SpaceBridge logic `options` - users can override global preferences by passing in a new options object. **TODO do we merge the two, or is it just an overwrite?
+If we merge it, we probably need an "unset" keyword or something.**

 #### Returns
 A promise that resolves to the return value of `func`